eventpop/oss-js/packages/callmeback/README.md

 - **The target URL is fixed.** Many providers lets you set the target URL on a per-task basis, but some requires a target URL to be pre-configured (e.g. [Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.subscribe.html)).
 On providers that allows setting the URL for each task, the URL can be configured directly on the adapter (e.g. [Google Cloud Tasks](https://cloud.google.com/tasks/docs/creating-http-target-tasks)).
 - **Retry logic depends on the service.** Amazon SNS has a [default retry policy](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.retry.html) but [it can be configured](https://docs.aws.amazon.com/sns/latest/dg/sns-message-delivery-retries.html#creating-delivery-policy) on a topic or subscription.
 On Google Cloud Tasks, a [RetryConfig](https://cloud.google.com/tasks/docs/reference/rest/v2/projects.locations.queues#RetryConfig) can be [configured](https://cloud.google.com/tasks/docs/configuring-queues#retry) on a queue.
 - **Rate limiting (throttling) depends on the service.** Amazon SNS lets you [configure a throttle policy](https://docs.aws.amazon.com/sns/latest/dg/sns-message-delivery-retries.html#creating-delivery-policy) at the topic or subscription level.
 Google Cloud Tasks lets you [configure](https://cloud.google.com/tasks/docs/configuring-queues#retry) [RateLimits](https://cloud.google.com/tasks/docs/reference/rest/v2/projects.locations.queues#ratelimits) on a queue.
 - **Backpressure.** The provider will call your endpoint as fast as it could (unless throttling is enabled).
-Your service should be configured to send a 429 (Too Many Requests) when it is overloaded.
+Your service should be configured to send a 504 (Gateway Timeout) response if it is overloaded.
+429 (Too Many Requests) is not recommended because some providers will consider all 4xx responses as permanent failures and stop retrying.
 - **It is your service’s responsibility to verify the authenticity of incoming requests.** An easy way is to embed some secret key when invoking `callMeBack()` and verify that the secret key is present on the way back.
 Or use some kind of signature or JWT.
 - **Due to retrying, your service may receive duplicate requests.** It is your responsibility to make sure that your background job can be properly retried (e.g. by deduplicating requests or making sure actions are idempotent or conflict-free).
+- **Your service should respond in 10 seconds.** Some providers will consider a request as failed if it takes too long to respond.
+If your service needs more time to process a request.
+If it will take more than 10 seconds, you should split the work into multiple tasks.

 ## Usage with Google Cloud Tasks